traktuner/networkShareMounter/README.md

 The networkShareMounter mounts network shares using a predefined plist.
 The easiest way to distribute them is to use configuration profiles with an MDM.

+Now there are two "versions" of the app, one background LaunchAgent comamnd line application and a menu based app bundle

+## networkShareMounter (the command line app)

 The networkShareMounter is started by a LaunchAgent at every network change (for automatic remounting) and when a user logs in.
 This is done in the background, without any user interaction.

 Even if the mount fails (e.g. if the Mac is in a remote location without connection to your file servers), no gui will be displayed and your users are not distracted.